avshabanov/TinyCC/README.md

 - Compile and execute C source directly.
 No linking or assembly necessary.
 Full C preprocessor included.

-- C script supported : just add '#!/usr/local/bin/tcc -run' at the first line of your C source, and execute it directly from the command line.
+- C script supported : just add `#!/usr/local/bin/tcc -run` at the first line of your C source, and execute it directly from the command line.